gerritjvv/fun-utils/README.md

 The send function has can be called either with ```(send :k (fn [n] n) 1)``` this will use the default wait-response parameter, or with ```(send false :k (fn [n] n) 1)``` and this will override the wait-response parameter.

+### removing keys

+If the keys grow with time the star channel's internal map will grow, its important to remove keys when they are no longer needed.
+To remove a key do ```(send :mykey :remove nil)```

 ### Example

 ```clojure